hillaryychan/COMP3311/notes/10_Transactions-and-Concurrency.md

 #### View Serializability

 **View serializability** is an alternative formulation of serializability that is **_less conservative/strict_** than conflict serializability.
-Some safe schedules that are view serializable are not conflict serializable.
+Some safe schedules that are view serializable are not conflict serializable. **If a schedule is conflict-serializable, it must also be view serializable.**

 As with conflict serializability, it is based on the notion of schedule equivalence.
 A schedule is "safe" if it is **_view equivalent_** to a serial schedule